mkideal/cli/README.md

 ## Key features

 * Lightweight and easy to use.
-* Defines flag by tag, e.g. flag name(short or/and long, description, default value, password, prompt and so on).
+* Defines flag by tag, e.g. flag name(short or/and long), description, default value, password, prompt and so on.
 * Type safety.
 * Output looks very nice.
-Supports custom Validator.
+* Supports custom Validator.
 * Supports slice and map as a flag.
 * Supports any type as a flag field which implements cli.Decoder interface.
 * Supports any type as a flag field which use FlagParser.